hkhuang07/Sales-Management-Application-ASP.NET-EF-Core-In-3-Layer-Architecture/README.md

-# ⚡ Electronics Store Management System (.NET 8, WinForms, EF Core)
+# ⚡ Sales Management System (.NET 8, WinForms, EF Core)

 > 🚀 **Transforming retail management for the digital era!**
 > Say goodbye to manual tracking and hello to a seamless, modern inventory and sales system tailored for electronic stores.
 Built on robust technologies like .NET 8, WinForms, and EF Core — this project sets the standard for desktop retail management solutions.